brandite/brandite-github/readme.md

-this is the most important thing ever
 # Pre-workshop steps
 * Install git on your computer: [Git Downloads](http://git-scm.com/downloads)
 * Create a free account on www.github.com
-* CLever change
-* Clever change
 * Email me (pitosalas@brandeis.edu) your user name
 * Clone this [Brandeis-demo](https://github.com/pitosalas/brandeis-demo) repository to your computer
 * Create a play repository on github: [Set up Git](https://help.github.com/articles/set-up-git), and clone it to your computer also
-* Add fake
-* Add fake

 #### Key concepts
 * Repository: All the files, history, modifications, etc. of a single project.
 Stored either in a folder on your computer or as a unit on Github.
 Most importantly, it contains all the Commits (or commit objects).
 Also known as a repo.